Epicodus-MT/ember-message-board/README.md

 <img src="epicodus.png" align="right" />

-# Super Rentals
+# Message Board

 > **Technologies Used** - Javascript, HTML, Firebase API.
 > **IDE Used** - Atom.

 #### By _**Mara Timberlake**_

-Application for a vacation rental company called Super Rentals.
+Application for a message board company called Ask Me Anything.

 ## Description

-_This application allows users to list their properties for visitors and vacationers to rent._
+_This application allows users to ask a question, include their name, and any additional notes.
+Other users may choose to respond._

 ## What's included
 Within the repository you'll find the following directories and files: